fasterthanlime/ooc-docs/source/compilers/json.rst

 Entities
 --------

-Entities are described by a list of 2-element lists that contain symbol names (first element) and objects (second element).
+Entities are described by a `members`_ list-of-lists.
 It only contains the "root" entities which are part of the global namespaces (no class members).

 Now, each entity has some essential keys: